 In spring 2018 a group of twenty five community members from different towns in the Central Oregon region gathered at the Crook County Library in Prineville for Oregon Humanities’ first Bridging Oregon program.
 Through four powerful conversations, participants explored the complexities of how we are divided by our life experiences and circumstances, how we are connected, and the unexpected ways we can come together to create stronger communities.

 Bridging Oregon pushes back on the familiar story, the one we hear in conversations with neighbors, see on the Internet, and read in the news—the one that says we are divided: politically, racially, ethnically, economically, geographically, and generationally.
 But the truth is more complicated than that.

 In fall 2018, in partnership with Josephine Community Libraries and United Way of Jackson County, we will continue the work started earlier this year with a new group of people convening in Southern Oregon.
 The series will take place starting in September and ending in November.

 Participants will gather in four half-day sessions to explore topics relevant to local and regional communities.
 The group will address how perceived and real differences inform experiences, and learn how to facilitate challenging conversations in their personal and professional networks.

-Details about the Central Oregon series
+Details about the Southern Oregon series

-Over four sessions, selected participants will:
+Over four sessions, selected participants will do the following: